mnott/texdown/README.md

     Perl script, you can \emph{very much} simplify the problem
     \citep[ibd.]{Nott:2016}.

-The previous paragraph, in TeXdown Markdown, can be written like
+The previous paragraph, in **TeXDown** Markdown, can be written like
 this:

     [a#Nott:2016] wrote about Markdown, that "citations